-While attending the Harbin Ice Festival we also visited their Heilongjiang Siberian Tiger Park.
-The Siberian Tiger Park in Harbin is the world’s largest.
-Conveniently, this unique Harbin attraction is located close to the other local winter attractions such as Harbin Polarland and Harbin Ice and Snow World.
+While attending the local ice festival we also visited the Harbin Siberian Tiger Park.
+Indeed, the Siberian Tiger Park in Harbin is the world’s largest.
+Conveniently, this unique Harbin attraction is located close to the other amazing winter attractions such as Harbin Polarland and Harbin Ice and Snow World.

 Furthermore, the park features interactive areas where visitors can walk through and view the tigers in close proximity.
 Also, for an additional fee visitors can even feed live chickens to the hungry Siberian tigers!
 Other feeding options include having a cow or sheep turned loose in the tigers area to watch them kill and eat it.

 Feeding the Siberian Tigers

 Needless to say, this hungry Siberian tiger made short work of it and it really was only a mouthful of feathers for the most part.
 However, the tiger really seemed to appreciate the treat!

-After completing our bus tour through the tiger enclosures we were dropped off near the viewing platform.
+After the bus tour through the tiger enclosures was completed, the bus dropped us off near the viewing platform.
 The viewing platform is an area where visitors can walk near the tigers and view them through a mesh wire fence.
 Additionally, live chickens were available for purchase.

 This lone tiger would soon have a lot of company when his pals realized it was feeding time!